 Älplermagronen is essentially the Swiss version of macaroni & cheese.
-This traditional creamy cheese macaroni dish combines the flavors of pasta with potatoes, cheese and cream topped with caramelized onions and applesauce making for a hearty, filling meal.
+This traditional creamy cheese macaroni dish combines pasta with potatoes, cheese and cream topped with caramelized onions and applesauce making for a hearty, filling meal.

 Suffused with the creaminess of the sauce and the sweetness of the caramelized onions and apple sauce, Älplermagronen is one of those dishes that makes you feel all comfy and warm inside.

 You can imagine tucking into Älplermagronen after a long day on the ski slopes to warm your cockles.
 And that’s really why it is such a popular traditional dish in Switzerland, because it is so comforting.